KeeanV/custom-soccer-club/README.md

     player name 3 was added to club.Wed Nov 29 23:20:00 PST 2023
     List of players in club was accessed
     Application closed

+## Phase 4: Task 3:
+I would refactor my project by working with the singleton design pattern.
+While working through my project I did not take into consideration the use of static fields and how they apply to accessing an object's information.
+I would have the Club class as the private static instance and have its list of players as the information that could be accessed through a getInstance() method.
+I believe this would simplify the current messy design I have in my project.